hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/_index.md

 | | | | |
 |-|-|-|-|

-Explore an example dashboard **TOCOMPLETE**
+{{% notice note %}}
+Click [here](https://d1s0yx3p3y3rah.cloudfront.net/anonymous-embed?dashboard=cid-for-azure) to explore a sample Cloud Intelligence Dashboard for Azure.
+{{% /notice %}}

 ### Goals

-* Deploy an ETL pipeline to pull Azure cost management data to an Amazon Simple Storage Service (Amazon S3) bucket on a daily recurring schedule.
+* Deploy an ETL pipeline to pull Azure cost management data to Amazon Simple Storage Service (Amazon S3) on a daily recurring schedule.
 * Run an initial manual pull of data.
-* Deploy a sample QuickSight dashboard to view Azure usage data.
+* Deploy a sample QuickSight dashboard.
 * Apply a basic set of dashboard customizations.
 * Learn how to manage the operation of the solution.